-A "Smart Card" is a computer chip contained on a circuit board.
+A Smart Card is a computer chip contained on a circuit board.
 The smart card is typically used instead of a memory card in a device where the memory needs to be protected.
 Security information enabling access is programmed into the smart card.

-A "Smart Card Reader" is an interface which permits a device (such as a satellite television unit) to talk to the smart card.
+A Smart Card Reader is an interface which permits a device (such as a satellite television unit) to talk to the smart card.
 There are a wide variety of smart card readers, most of which can also write to the smart card.
-Within the context of a satellite television unit, a "smart card reader" built into the unit permits an individual to watch programming authorized by the "smart card".
+Within the context of a satellite television unit, a smart card reader built into the unit permits an individual to watch programming authorized by the smart card.

-Absolutely not.
+Smart cards and smart card readers have legitimate uses.
 Smart cards are used in a great many industries, including satellite cable.
 Every subscriber to a service such as the Dish Network (Echostar) or DirecTV will normally receive a smart card encoded with their subscription information - and it is legal, expected, and necessary to possess and use that smart cart to watch the satellite service.

-In recent decades, the satellite television industry has been quite aggressive in litigating against companies and individuals who sell smart cards encoded to descramble their television broadcasts.
-As a result, they have also acquired many customer lists, which include the names and addresses of the vendors' customers.
+In recent decades, the satellite television industry has been quite aggressive in litigating against companies and individuals who sell smart cards that are encoded to descramble their television broadcasts.
+Through those actions, they have also acquired many customer lists, including the names and addresses of the vendors' customers.